Energy in Afghanistan: Hydroelectricity

 Afghanistan has the potential to produce over 23,000 MW of hydroelectricity.
 The Afghan government continues to seek technical assistance from neighboring and regional countries to build more dams.
 A number of dams with hydroelectric power stations were built between the 1950s and the mid-1970s, which included the Kajaki in the Kajaki District of Helmand Province and the Naghlu in the Sarobi District of Kabul Province.
 The Kajaki provides up to 151 MW of electricity to both Helmand and Kandahar provinces.
 The power station at the Kamal Khan Dam provides electricity to residents of Nimruz Province.

 Residents of Kabul, Kapisa and Nangarhar provinces receive electricity from the Naghlu plant.
 Kunduz residents receive it from the local Nahr Gawkush power station.
 Residents of Badakhshan Province are connected to the Shorabak power plant in the Fayzabad District.

 The power plant at the Salma Dam (Afghanistan-India Friendship Dam) provides up to 42 MW of electricity to residents of Herat Province.
 A number of other water dams are being built in different parts of the country so that more people have access to basic electricity.

 Residents of small cities or towns in the central provinces continue to build small dams for water storage and production of electricity.
 Recently some Chinese experts and entrepreneurs found interest in helping Afghanistan with these projects.

 Imported electricity

 Afghanistan currently imports over 670 MW of electricity from neighboring Iran, Tajikistan, Turkmenistan and Uzbekistan.
 This costs Afghanistan between $250 and $280 million annually.

 Iran

 Afghanistan's western provinces have long purchased electricity from eastern Iran.

 Tajikistan

 Afghanistan purchases as much as 150 MW of electricity from Tajikistan.
-After completion, the billion dollar CASA-1000 project will provide 300 MW of electricity to Afghanistan, with the remaining 1000 MW going to Pakistan.
+After completion, the CASA-1000 mega project will provide an additional 300 MW of electricity to Afghanistan, with the remaining 1,000 MW going to Pakistan.